ripienaar/ruby-ssl/README.markdown

 This will result in a hash of data like:

 	crypted = {:key  => "crd4NHvG....=",
-	           :iv   => "Ny2BPOPj....=",
 	           :data => "XWXlqN+i...=="}

-The key, iv and data will all be base 64 encoded already
+The key and data will be base 64 encoded already

 You can pass the data hash into ssl.decrypt_with_public which should return your original data